michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 In the past, I've used it exclusively with ASP.NET APIs.
 However, the method for utilizing it via dependency injection has changed.
-So let's review how to get started, how to define mappings and how to inject your mappings into ASP.NET Core APIs.
+So let's review how to get started, how to define mappings and how to inject our mappings into ASP.NET Core APIs.

 <!--more-->

 # Getting Started

-Like most .NET libraries, you can install the `AutoMapper` package from Nuget.
+Like most .NET libraries, we can install the `AutoMapper` package from Nuget.

 {% highlight PS %}
 Install-Package AutoMapper